 Edward L. Gaylord is a stockholder, and was during 2002 a director, officer and stockholder, of the Company, and a director and officer of OPUBCO.
 E.K.
 Gaylord II is a director of OPUBCO, and was during 2002 an officer and director of OPUBCO, and a director and stockholder of the Company.
-Christine Gaylord Everest is an officer and director of OPUBCO and a director and stockholder of the Company and a director of OPUBCO.
+Christine Gaylord Everest is an officer and director of OPUBCO and a director and stockholder of the Company.
+Martin C. Dickinson is a director and stockholder of the Company and a director of OPUBCO.
 Edward L. Gaylord, E.K.
 Gaylord II, Christine Gaylord Everest and Martin C. Dickinson are voting trustees of a voting trust that controls OPUBCO.

 On March 9, 2001, the Company sold its stock and equity interests in five of its businesses to an affiliate of OPUBCO for a purchase price of \$22 million in cash and the assumption of approximately \$20 million in debt.
 The businesses sold were Gaylord Production Company, Gaylord Films, Pandora Films, Gaylord Sports Management Group and Gaylord Event Television.
 OPUBCO owns approximately 6.2% of the Company's common stock.
 The transaction was reviewed and approved by a special committee of independent directors.
 The Company acquired Gaylord Event Television in November 1999 for a purchase price of \$2,250,000.
 The Company received an appraisal from Houlihan, Lokey, Howard & Zukin, a firm that specializes in valuations related to film, entertainment and service businesses as well as a fairness opinion from ING Barings.
 In 2002, the Company received notification from OPUBCO asserting that the Company breached certain representations and warranties in the purchase agreement and OPUBCO demanded indemnification from the Company in the amount of \$3.1 million.
 The Board of Directors referred this matter to the special committee for its consideration, and the special committee retained independent counsel to advise it on the merits of OPUBCO's indemnification request.
-After (i) reviewing the matters related to the indemnification request with counsel, (ii) considering the costs and uncertainties associated with litigation and (iii) considering the results of settlement negotiations with OPUBCO, the special committee authorized the Company to enter into a settlement pursuant to which the Company agrees to pay OPUBCO agreed to this settlement and the Company and OPUBCO entered into a settlement agreement.
+After (i) reviewing the matters related to the indemnification request with counsel, (ii) considering the costs and uncertainties associated with litigation and (iii) considering the results of settlement negotiations with OPUBCO, the special committee authorized the Company to enter into a settlement pursuant to which the Company agrees to pay OPUBCO an aggregate of \$825,000 and OPUBCO agrees to release the Company from any claims associated with the Company's indemnification obligations.
+OPUBCO agreed to this settlement and the Company and OPUBCO entered into a settlement agreement.